 Both the dental water jet and regular flossers are approved by the American dental association.
 So, you can get one or both without any doubt.
 Just be sure if you are using it correctly.

 Waterpik flosser is relatively easy to use because it has a handle and a long nozzle.
-You only need to hold the handle and place the nozzle to the area where you want to clean with Waterpik.
+You only need to hold the handle and place the nozzle in the area where you want to clean with Waterpik.

 The device does the rest of the work.
 On the other hand, while using regular floss. you have to use your hand and move ii to different directions to clean the surface.
 Everything is manual with it.